-Can you imagine a multi-stop route planner app that uses real-time traffic data and GPS to build the most efficient route?
+Can you imagine a route planner for multiple addresses that uses real-time traffic data and GPS to build the most efficient route?
 How about one that also prospects, syncs with your CRM, and visually filters leads to find the best opportunities?

 Good news!
 The app you’ve been looking for actually exists.

-The ideal multi-stop route planner app will not only build the most efficient route for your team, it will be easy to implement, and host a slew of useful tools for your sales or delivery team.
+The ideal route planner app for multiple stops will not only build the most efficient route for your team, it will be easy to implement, and host a slew of useful tools for your sales or delivery team.

-Badger Maps is the #1 route planner for field sales.
+Badger Maps is the best route planner for field sales.
 It’s the most downloaded multi-stop route planner app on the App Store, available for both iPhone and Android.
 It uses real-time traffic to plot the fastest route to your team’s sales meetings, giving you driving directions for multiple stops, and seamlessly integrates with many CRMs, removing unnecessary admin work for sales reps.